Dollar a Day

 Dollar a Day is the fifteenth studio album by American singer Charley Crockett, released on August 8, 2025, through Lone Star Rider under Island Records.
+The album was Crockett's second release in his Sagebrush Trilogy of albums.

 Background

 The second album produced by Crockett and Shooter Jennings, Dollar a Day saw the 2nd installment of Crockett's Sagebrush Trilogy, taking elements of 1970s country and funk, and fusing them to a sound that is distinctly Crockett's own.